fx-kirin/pyo3_decimal/README.md

 # Decimal implementation with User Custom API using PyO3

 You can use `pyo3_decimal.Decimal` accross the pyo3 libraries like numpy-API.
+Using `CapsuleImport` to check its `PyTypeObject`.

 `pyo3_decimal` for c extention python class.~